hicommonwealth/edgeware-contracts-tutorials/5/adding-functionality.md

 #### **Get Winning Proposal:**
-Now that the votes are casted, we will implement a function that will get the name of the winning proposal.
+Now that the votes are cast, we will implement a function that will get the name of the winning proposal.
 In a recall election, the winner is announced once the voting time has passed out.
 We will leave such implementation to you.
 For now, we will allow any user to invoke this function and get the name of the winning proposal.
 Let's implement a function to return the index of the proposal with the maximum votes:
 ```rust
     fn winning_proposal(&self) -> Option<usize> {
         let mut winning_vote_vount:u32 = 0;